ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Everything else is infrastructure to support this work offloading mechanism.

 The `ntdll!LdrpQueueWork` function is how modules are added to the `ntdll!LdrpWorkQueue` linked list data structure.
-Work processors (i.e. callers of `ntdll!LdrpProcessWork`) such as loader worker threads or a [concurrent `LoadLibrary`](windows/code/loadlibrary-concurrent-work) access the `ntdll!LdrpWorkQueue` list to pick up a work item.
+Work processors (i.e. callers of `ntdll!LdrpProcessWork`) such as loader worker threads or the `ntdll!LdrpDrainWorkQueue` function, for instance in a [concurrent `LoadLibrary`](code/windows/loadlibrary-concurrent-work/README.md), access the `ntdll!LdrpWorkQueue` list to pick up a work item.
 Access to the `ntdll!LdrpWorkQueue` shared data structure is protected by the `ntdll!LdrpWorkQueueLock` critical section lock.

 Each list entry in the `ntdll!LdrpWorkQueue` data structure is a `LDRP_LOAD_CONTEXT` structure.
 This structure is undocumented by Microsoft because its contents are not in the public debug symbols.
 Each `LDRP_LOAD_CONTEXT` structure relates directly to one module because a module's `LDR_DATA_TABLE_ENTRY` structure is allocated at the same time as its `LDRP_LOAD_CONTEXT` structure in the `LdrpAllocatePlaceHolder` function.
 In addition, the first member of each `LDRP_LOAD_CONTEXT` structure is a `UNICODE_STRING` of the `BaseDllName` according to the module that it relates to.